Compressed Gas Tank Safety Plan

 - Demonstrate the Community College of Rhode Island 's compliance with OSHA’s compressed gas requirements.

-Copies of this written Compressed Gas Plan are kept in the office of the Physical Plant Director, the Chemical Safety Coordinator and the Department of Safety and Security and Campus Police.
+Copies of this written Compressed Gas Plan are kept in the office of the Physical Plant Director, the Chemical Safety Coordinator and the Department of Safety and Security and College Police.

 If, after reading this plan, you find that improvements can be made, please contact the Chemical Safety Coordinator or one of the Physical Plant Directors.
 We encourage all suggestions because we are committed to creating a safe workplace for all our employees, and a safe and effective compressed gas safety program is an important component of our overall safety plan.
 We strive for clear understanding, safe work practices, and involvement in the program from every level of the College.